 Veterinary Assistants are an important part of the veterinary support team that provides extraordinary medical care and excellent customer service.
 This program is a great first step onto the career path of veterinary medicine.

-High school students may earn the following credit equivalencies for the school year: 1.0 Science/Lab Science, .5 Technical Mathematics, .5 Technical English, 1.0 Occupational Education.
+High school students may earn the following credit equivalencies for the school year: 1.0 Science/Lab Science, .1.0 Technical English, 1.0 Occupational Education.
 See your high school counselor for details.

-High School students may also earn up to 28 college credits through the Tech Prep articulation process.
-Students must meet all Tech Prep requirements in order to receive college credit.
+High School students may also earn up to 29 college credits through the Dual Credit articulation process.
+Students must meet all Dual Credit requirements in order to receive college credit.

-High School students may also earn Veterinary Assistant Certification via the Skagit Valley College by successfully completing all necessary Academy course work and showing proof of completing college articulated Office Tech program.
+High School students may also earn Veterinary Assistant Certification via Skagit Valley College by successfully completing all necessary Academy coursework.

 - This is a blended delivery model program, and both high school and Skagit Valley College students may attend.